lydiazheng/310_KB/README.md

 Instruction on running the program:

-1.Users should put the node data in the data.txt.
+1. Users should put the node data in the data.txt.

 	The fomula should look like the example provided below: a